Azure-Samples/entra-app-management-policy-script/readme.md

       ```

 ## How-to?
 There are 2 modes to run the script.
 We recommend first running with What-If mode ON.
-Then, run with What-If mode OFF to actually apply the policy updates.
+Then, run with What-If mode OFF to actually apply the policy updates

+Note: if you get an error message like `File cannot be loaded.
+The file
+<fileName> is not digitally signed.
+You
+cannot run this script on the current system`, jump to [the FAQ](#faq).

 ### What-If mode ON
 This runs the scripts and logs all current application management policies, along with what the policies would be updated to, but doesn't actually update the policies in Entra ID